 As you may have noted, in order to use the new version of Python, we would use the python36 command, while python will call version 2.7.
 This is a little problem when the oci CLI will call python and we want it to be the latest version.

 Using alternatives is pretty straightforward.
-A simple call defining the new symbolic link and the command it points to, plus a priority value.
+It requires a simple call defining the new symbolic link and the command it points to, plus a priority value.
 In my case, I opted for creating the same link for Python 2 and Python 3, giving a higher priority to Python 3.
-This means that the system will try first Python 3, and then try Python 2 if the first one is not available.
+This means the system will first try Python 3, then Python 2 if the first one is not available.

 [root@orapex ~]# alternatives --install /usr/bin/python python /bin/python36 2 [root@orapex ~]# alternatives --install /usr/bin/python python /bin/python 1 [root@orapex ~]# alternatives --display python python - status is auto. link currently points to /bin/python36 /bin/python36 - priority 2 /bin/python - priority 1 Current 'best' version is /bin/python36. [oracle@orapex ~]$ python -V Python 3.6.6